bqh5026/recipes-database/README.md

 # Recipes Database

-User can search for recipes by keyword in the categories of meals, desserts, or drinks.
+Users can search for recipes by keyword in the categories of meals, desserts, or drinks.

 [Live Site](https://benhsieh-dev.github.io/recipes-database/)